kleinfreund/kleinfreund.de/_posts/2016-12-30-favorite-albums-of-2016.md

 With you, I want to see so much more acts in concert.
 Most of them we probably don’t even know about, yet.
 I want to see [Nils Frahm](http://www.nilsfrahm.com/) with you.
 [Martin Kohlstedt](https://martinkohlstedt.bandcamp.com/).
 I wouldn’t pass up seeing Anoushka Shankar again.
 Or Glen Hansard.

 I’m really looking forward to the upcoming Bonobo album [“Migration”](https://bonobomusic.bandcamp.com/album/migration) dropping in two weeks.
 Seeing him and band in February as well as [Bon Iver](https://boniver.bandcamp.com).
 I’ll also attend Rudolstadt Festival again.
 That’s a no-brainer, really.
 I’d love to hear something new from [Laura Groves](https://lauragroves.bandcamp.com).
 Also what about that new Gorillaz record?
-Wasn’t there quite some a few months back?
+Wasn’t there quite some fuzz about that a few months back?
 Anyway, have a good time folks.
 Tell me what you listened to this year.